viresh-ratnakar/viresh-ratnakar.github.io/dev/README.md

 ```

 If there are rebus cells, then the solver can enter multiple letters into a
-cell after double-clicking on it, or by pressing down the Control or Command
+cell after double-clicking on it, or by pressing down the Shift key while
-or Shift key while entering a letter.
+entering a letter.
+If a cell already has previously entered multiple letters
+then when you come to it again (by clicking on it or auto-advancing from
+an adjacent cell), you will be able to enter multiple letters into it.

-When multiple letters are entered into a cell in a crossword that has the
-`rebus-cells` option set, the font size of cell text is adjusted to try
+When multiple letters are entered into a cell, the font size of cell text is
-to fit all the letters.
-If you have some long rebus entries that do not fit
+adjusted to try to fit all the letters.
+If you have some long rebus entries
-the default cell size then you should use bigger cells, using
+that do not fit the default cell size then you should use bigger cells, using
 [`exolve-cell-size`](#exolve-cell-size).

 You cannot have rebus cells in crosswords that use languages with